 3. IGHL: Inferior GlenoHumeral Ligament

-The Coraco Humeral Ligament (CHL) is extra capsular and is not part of the glenohumeral ligaments but we will also look at as it helps to identify the SGHL and it also fuses with the joint capsule at the rotator interval.
+4. The Coraco Humeral Ligament (CHL) is extra capsular and is not part of the Glenohumeral ligaments but we will also look at as it helps to identify the SGHL and it also fuses with the joint capsule at the rotator interval.
+(Click here for more on the CHL)

 The ligaments arise in an orderly fashion and using analogies often helps to understand anatomy.
 On sagittal scans the ligaments have the appearance of tentacles of an octopus radiating from the biceps insertion on the supra glenoid tubercle.